-Cheesy, gooey, slightly spicy and ready in less than 20 minutes – Baked Camembert is super easy to make and the best ever appetizer to share!
+Cheesy, gooey, slightly spicy and ready in less than 20 minutes – Learn all the tips and tricks to make the best baked camembert.

 If you are not familiar with Camembert, it’s a French round cheese that is very similar to Brie, but comes in a wood box.